Angular momentum of light: Exchange of spin and orbital angular momentum with matter

-Spiral Phase Plate (SPP)
+Spiral phase plate (SPP)

 In the paraxial limit, the OAM of a light beam can be exchanged with material media that have a transverse spatial inhomogeneity.
 For example, a light beam can acquire OAM by crossing a spiral phase plate, with an inhomogeneous thickness (see figure).

-Pitch-Fork Hologram
+Pitch-fork hologram

 A more convenient approach for generating OAM is based on using diffraction on a fork-like or pitchfork hologram (see figure).

 Holograms can be also generated dynamically under the control of a computer by using a spatial light modulator.

-Q-Plate
+As a result, this allows one to obtain arbitrary values of the orbital angular momentum.

+Q-plate

 Another method for generating OAM is based on the SAM-OAM coupling that may occur in a medium which is both anisotropic and inhomogeneous.
 In particular, the so-called q-plate is a device, currently realized using liquid crystals, polymers or sub-wavelength gratings, which can generate OAM by exploiting a SAM sign-change.
 In this case, the OAM sign is controlled by the input polarization.

-Cylindrical Mode Converters
+Cylindrical mode converters

 OAM can also be generated by converting a Hermite-Gaussian beam into a Laguerre-Gaussian one by using an astigmatic system with two well-aligned cylindrical lenses placed at a specific distance (see figure) in order to introduce a well-defined relative phase between horizontal and vertical Hermite-Gaussian beams.